digideskio/graduateWork/Rotations/Garner Lab/README.md

 Step 1: Download genomes
 ------------------------

-All genomes were first downloaded using wget via the script /home/wetherc/scripts/wget.all.qsub.
+All genomes were first downloaded using wget via the script `/home/wetherc/scripts/wget.all.qsub`.
 This serially downloaded all genomes that we wished to analyse from the 1000 Genomes Project.
-Each genome was downloaded as the original .fastq.gz files provided by the 1000 Genomes Project into its own directory at ~/wetherc/results/HG* with HG* being the sample name for that individual's genome.
+Each genome was downloaded as the original `.fastq.gz` files provided by the 1000 Genomes Project into its own directory at `/home/wetherc/results/HG*` with `HG*` being the sample name for that individual's genome.

 Step 2: Mapping against hg19
 ----------------------------